Long-lived oscillations of an attractive polaron in a Bose gas: Attractive polaron

 In this section, we consider a stationary solution of \eq{eq:mean-field1} subject to periodic boundary conditions.
 It gives the stationary state reached by the system in the protocol where the boson-impurity interaction is switched on adiabatically slowly.
 The solution can be written as \cite{pitaevskii_bose-einstein_2003} $ \Psi_0(x,t)=\Psi_0(x)e^{-i \mu t/\hbar}, $ where $\mu$ denotes the chemical potential of bosons.
 In the stationary state, the impurity velocity is constant, $V(t)=V_f$.
-The solution can be evaluated analytically by a simple generalization of the result of Ref.~\cite{Hakim}.
+The solution can be evaluated analytically by a generalization of the result of Ref.~\cite{Hakim} to an attractive finite-mass impurity.
 It reads as

 in the thermodynamic limit, for the total momentum of the system being in the interval $-\pi\hbar n_0<p\leq \pi \hbar n_0$.
 Here the system length is $L$, the healing length is $\xi=\hbar/\sqrt{m \mu}$, and the sound velocity is $v=\sqrt{\mu/m}$.
 Additionally, $a={V_f}/{v\sqrt{1+m/M}}$ and $b=\sqrt{1-a^2}$.
 The term containing $\delta(x)$ in \eq{eq:mean-field1} imposes the jump of the first spatial derivative of the wave function at the origin.
 From this constraint, it follows that the shift parameter $x_0$ satisfies